ysun155/STAT108-PROJECT/data/README.md

 - `policy_index` - Score of each states based on whether they had policies in effect in six categories of abortion restrictions and six categories of measures that protect or expand abortion rights and access (6 is most supportive, -6 is most restrictive)
 - `abortion_rate_residence` - Number of abortions per 1,000 women aged 15 - 44, by state of residence
 - `percentage_leaving` - Percentage of residents obtaining abortions who traveled out of state for care
-- `facility_density` - The number of women of reproductive age 15 - 49 per abortion-providing facility
+- `facility_density` - The number of abortion-providing facility per 100,000 women of reproductive age 15 - 49
 - `facilities_only_procedural` - Percentage of facilities offering only procedural abortion
 - `facilities_only_medication` - Percentage of facilities offering only medication abortion
 - `Facilities_both` - Percentage of facilities offering both procedural and medication abortion